baka-framework/baka/README.rst

 Baka Framework
 ==============

-`Baka Framework <https://github.com/baka-framework/baka>`_. is Baka Framework is web application framework based on Pyramid.
+`Baka Framework <https://github.com/baka-framework/baka>`_ is web application framework based on Pyramid.

 Usage
 -----

-You can use these as base classes for declarative model definitions, e.g.
+You can use these framework as simple as route method-like, e.g.

 .. code:: python